sanyaade-fintechnology/Mobile-API-Android/README.md

 ### NOTE:
 ### Payleven and SumUp are now one company.
 The payleven APIs are no longer supported.
-Please see [SumUp's iOS API](https://github.com/sumup/sumup-ios-url-scheme).
+Please see [SumUp's Android API](https://github.com/sumup/sumup-android-api).

 ---
 ---